SEND Annual Information Report

 These include:

-- Kirklees Specialist Outreach Services – Hearing Impairment, Visual Impairment, Communication and Interaction, Physical Difficulties and Social, Emotional and Mental Health Difficulties (
+• Kirklees Specialist Outreach Services – Hearing Impairment, Visual Impairment, Physical Impairment, Communication and Interaction, Social, Emotional and Mental Health Difficulties and Cognition and Learning.

 The majority of my work as a Speech and Language Therapist (SLT) consists of working with children and staff directly to assess children to identify their speech, language and/or communication needs (SLCN).
 Once the initial assessment has been completed, we provide an individualised programme and resources for children to work on to help develop their abilities further within the school setting.
 Alongside this, I provide modelling sessions for staff to work on therapy programmes, and I provide targeted and specialist therapy sessions to some students who require this.
 The staff and students I have worked with this year have been amazing and supportive, they have made me feel very comfortable working in the school and have continuously worked well with the support provided.